Templeton-STEM/Bridge-Crusher/README.md

-﻿# Bridge Crusher Strain Gauge Force Live Grapher
+﻿# Bridge Crusher Live Grapher
-Use live-grapher.py to run a live graph of the PhidgetBridge force data.
+Use live-grapher.py to run a live graph of the PhidgetBridge force data (in lbs).

 (old student project with next to no documentation, but it works!)